 One further important way language can vary is socially – whether socioeconomically in British English, between black and white in American English, or between men and women in Japanese and other languages.
 We will look at all these types of sociolinguistic variation.

-At the end of the two years, I hope you will have a deeper and broader understanding of both the universality of human language and how and why languages change.
-The language of the seminar will be English, so you will have plenty of opportunity to speak, read and write in English.
+At the end of the course, I hope you will have a deeper and broader understanding of both the universality of human language and how and why languages change.
+The language of the class will be English, so you will have plenty of opportunity to speak, read and write in English.